 Jeff spent the last two years working for The University of Texas Athletics Department in the role of Associate Athletics Director for Strategic Relations.
 At Texas Jeff provided leadership in marketing and communications strategies for various departmental initiatives including media relations, ticket sales and fan engagement.

 Brandon Smulyan develops, implements, and executes public relations programs with an emphasis on corporate communications and media relations within the business, travel, real estate, technology and consumer industries.

-Brandon has also worked on some of the nation’s most recognizeable campaigns including Carnival Corporation’s launch to Cuba with its Fathom brand in 2016.
+Brandon has also worked on some of the nation’s most recognizable campaigns including Carnival Corporation’s launch to Cuba with its Fathom brand in 2016.
 As a core member of the team, he was responsible for helping plan and execute the media strategy for the first American cruise ship to sail to Cuba in nearly 50 years.
 He also led the Omni Hotels & Resorts business, where he oversaw all the communications for the opening of five hotels.

 In 2012, he was an onsite media consultant at Ford Motor Company in Michigan where he helped launch the 2013 Ford Fusion and Escape.
 He has also worked on engagements for AT&T, RadioShack, Verizon Wireless, Verizon Communications, American Airlines, The O’Donnell Foundation, Gridiron Greats Assistance Fund, Jose Feliciano Foundation, and ExxonMobil.

 His media work has earned numerous awards for clients, including the coveted Platinum Adrian Award for Omni from HSMAI, the top hospitality industry award.